drhimanigarg/drhimanigarg.github.io/research.md

 # Research

 My research sits at the intersection of turbulence physics and thermal energy engineering.
-The common thread is high-fidelity numerical simulation — Large Eddy Simulation (LES), Direct Numerical Simulation, and pore-scale multiphase modelling — used to answer questions that experiments alone cannot reach.
+The common thread is high-fidelity numerical simulation — Large Eddy Simulation (LES), Direct Numerical Simulation, and VOF multiphase modelling — used to answer questions that experiments alone cannot reach.

 ## Turbulent heat transfer over rough and additively manufactured surfaces